Introduction

 Formatting how each commit gets displayed is only half the battle of

-.
+learning git log.
 The other half is understanding how to navigate

 the commit history.
 The rest of this episode introduces some of the